 The Investment Manager's approach to considering principal adverse impacts on sustainability factors differs depending on the relevant indicator.
 Some indicators are considered via the application of exclusions, some are considered via the investment process (where data is available via Schroders PAI dashboard and via other external data sources) and some are considered via engagement.
 Further details are provided below.

 PAIs are considered as part of pre-investment through the application of exclusions.
+These include:
-These include: - Controversial weapons: PAI 14 (Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).

-- Schroders' 'global norms' breach list, which covers: PAI 7 (Activities negatively affecting biodiversity-sensitive areas), PAI 8 (Emissions to water), PAI 9 (Hazardous waste and radioactive waste ratio), PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises) and PAI 14 in Table 3 (Number of identified cases of severe human rights issues and incidents).

-- Companies that derive revenues above certain thresholds from activities related to thermal coal: PAI 4 (Exposure to companies active in the fossil fuel sector) and PAI 5 (Share of non-renewable energy consumption and production).
+- Controversial weapons: PAI 14 (Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - Schroders' 'global norms' breach list, which covers: PAI 7 (Activities negatively affecting biodiversity-sensitive areas), PAI 8 (Emissions to water), PAI 9 (Hazardous waste and radioactive waste ratio), PAI 10 (Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises), PAI 11 (Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises) and PAI 14 in Table 3 (Number of identified cases of severe human rights issues and incidents). - Companies that derive revenues above certain thresholds from activities related to thermal coal: PAI 4 (Exposure to companies active in the fossil fuel sector) and PAI 5 (Share of non-renewable energy consumption and production).

 Compliance with these thresholds is monitored via the Investment Manager's portfolio compliance framework.
-PAIs are also considered through integration in the investment process as Schroders' proprietary tool incorporates several PAIs as a component of its scoring methodology.
-In assessing an issuers' overall environmental score PAI 1, 2, 3, 4, 5, and 6 are included.
+PAIs are also considered through integration in the issuer analysis as part of the investment process.
+Schroders' proprietary tool is used which incorporates several PAIs as a component of its scoring methodology.
+For example, PAI 1 (GHG emissions), PAI 2 (Carbon footprint) and PAI 3 (GHG intensity of investee companies), are included as part of a company's overall environmental score, which is used as part of our analysis of issuers within the investment process.
+All PAI indicators are monitored via Schroders PAI dashboard.

 PAIs are also considered post-investment through engagement where the Investment Manager engages in line with the approach and expectations set out in Schroders Engagement Blueprint, which outlines our approach to active ownership.
-The Investment Manager may engage with selected issuers held by the Fund on PAIs 1, 2, 3 and 4.
-We aim to engage with several issuers on net zero carbon emissions targets (PAI 1,2), procuring renewable energy (PAI 5).
+The Investment Manager may engage with selective investee companies on a range on environmental related topics, such as climate alignment, targets, and transition plans.
+These relate to environmental PAIs including PAI 1 (GHG emissions), PAI 2 (Carbon footprint) and PAI 3 (GHG intensity of investee companies).
+Where issuers are flagged on lack of data availability, the Investment Manager may engage with issuers where the primary focus is to increase reporting, quality and availability of PAI data.